Do Wasps Make Honey?

 1. Other arthropods

-Like most other wasps, they hunt other arthropods (such as crop-pest beetle larvae and leaf miners3) which may be eaten by adult wasps, and be fed to their own offspring at the nest.
+Including crop-pest beetle larvae and leaf miners3 which may be eaten by adult wasps, and be fed to their own offspring at the nest.

 2. Sweet plant excretions

-This can include nectar directly from inside the flower, but also from the extrafloral nectaries found on leaves3.
+Including nectar from inside the flower, but also from the extrafloral nectaries found on leaves3.
 Extrafloral nectar is more concentrated than flower nectar and may contain up to 12 sugar types and a variety of amino acids, proteins and vitamins as well as a few lipids3.
 Adult honey wasps feed on and collect sugary plant secretions.

 3. Honeydew

 Honeydew is a sweet substance secreted by true bugs, such as aphids.
-Honey bees are also known to collect honeydew, which makes honeydew honey.
-Again, honeydew is consumed by the adult wasps in the colony.
+Again, honeydew is consumed by adult wasps in the colony.

 Is honey made by the honey wasp, really honey?